3cqs-coder/SymBot/docs/README.md

 6. Wait for Docker to build everything and all containers to start
 7. Open a web browser and type: http://127.0.0.1:3000

+SymBot will initially start in configuration mode.
+After you confirm the default settings and update, it will shutdown and restart automatically.

 Mongo Express is also installed which can be used to access MongoDB visually by opening a web browser to  http://127.0.0.1:3010

+<a id="symbot-hub-id"></a>
 ## SymBot Hub

 SymBot Hub makes it easy to manage multiple SymBot instances from a single codebase.
 Whether you're testing strategies on different exchanges, running real and paper (sandbox) trading, or managing other setups, you can control everything with just a click.